FaithTech

 Visit Website

 Are you a Christian working in tech — a developer, designer, entrepreneur, or product manager — wondering how your skills fit into God's bigger picture?
-FaithTech is the largest global community connecting Christ-followers in the tech industry, active in over 50 cities across six continents.^1
+FaithTech is the largest global community connecting Christ-followers in the tech industry, active in 50+ cities across 20 countries on six continents.^1

 Founded in 2016 by James Kelly with 35 people at a coffee shop in Waterloo, Ontario, FaithTech grew out of a simple question: Is there anyone else like me — passionate about Jesus and technology?^2 Kelly, who holds both a Master of Divinity and a Bachelor of Commerce, brought a rare blend of church planting experience and startup savvy to the mission.
-Today, FaithTech has a dedicated team with regional directors spanning North America, MENA, and Asia-Pacific, plus a board that includes executives from Meta, SkipTheDishes, and Global Media Outreach.^3
+Today, FaithTech has a dedicated team with regional directors spanning North America, MENA, Asia-Pacific, and Brazil, plus a board that includes the CEO of SkipTheDishes and the CTO of Global Media Outreach.^3

 What makes FaithTech distinctive is their conviction that there is a uniquely redemptive way to build technology — rooted in Scripture, shaped by community, and oriented toward the flourishing of others.
-Their FaithTech Playbook lays out this framework, guiding teams through a biblically based design and development methodology.^4 Through FaithTech Create, volunteer teams tackle real-world challenges: past projects include "Searching for Hope" (redirecting harmful search domains like howtokillyourself.org to crisis resources) and ShareBibles (tracking the distribution of over 100,000 Bibles worldwide).^5
+Their FaithTech Playbook lays out this framework through a 4D cycle (Discover, Discern, Develop, Demonstrate), guiding teams through a biblically based design and development methodology.^4 Through FaithTech Create, volunteer teams tackle real-world challenges: past projects include building the Faith Network app in Chennai, an anti-trafficking initiative in Vancouver, an aviation charity app (MAF) in Waterloo, and a Christian mentoring platform (Savok) in Bangkok.^5

 Why People Love It

 "Many people who work in tech feel very isolated and alone.
-There's a lot of disconnection, especially for Christians who struggle to live out their faith in this industry." — James Kelly, Founder^5
+There's a lot of disconnection, especially for Christians who struggle to live out their faith in this industry." — James Kelly, Founder^11

 Notable

-• Featured in The New York Times, Wired, and Christianity Today^6
+• Featured in The New York Times, Wired, Christianity Today, and The Times (London)^10

-• Partnered with Kingdom Code for the annual BUILD hackathon in London^8
+• Partnered with Kingdom Code for the annual BUILD hackathon in London^13

 • Has an AI Theologian on staff (Dr. K) integrating biblical theology with emerging technology^3